CityOfNewYork/growingupnyc-patterns-dev/src/components/side-hero/side-hero.md

 Side hero is a static container in the front page that contains rotating text and CTA button. * Classes are in double quote for demo pages convenience purpuses only, please remove the additional qoute for implementation.
-[Click here for a demo page.](/side-hero-demo)